4 Days in Munich Solo Travel Itinerary & Guide (2023)

 Attractions In Altstadt Munich (Old Town)

 - Marienplatz, Marienplatz 1 – Munich’s main square in the heart of Altstadt that is a pedestrian zone.
 It is very lively and can also see festivals in the summer.
-The New Town Hall (Neus Rathaus), with its 279 foot clock tower, looms over its center and holds the famous Glockenspiel which has been showing its little mechanical dance since the 16th century.
+The Neus Rathaus (New Town Hall), with its 279 foot clock tower, looms over its center and holds the famous Glockenspiel which has been showing its little mechanical dance since the 16th century.
 Catch the show at 11am 12pm or 5pm daily.

-- Munich Residenz and Schatzkammer der Residenz (Treasury), Residenzstraße 1 – once the Bavarian monarchy royal quarters it has served as a museum since 1920.
+- Munich Residenz and Schatzkammer der Residenz (Treasury), Residenzstraße 1 – once the Bavarian monarchy royal quarters, the Munich Residenz has served as a museum since 1920.
 The vastness and grandeur of this building will take your breath away causing many hours lost inside should you wish.

 - Residenz Hopfgarden, Residenzstraße 1 – beautiful outdoor gardens next to the Residenz.
 Free to enter.